Dr Oliver Davis

 My main teaching and research interests lie in twentieth-century French philosophy of the Continental tradition, critical theory, queer theory and twentieth-century and contemporary French literature.

 I am currently supervising two doctoral projects: Alex Corcos's thesis on Situationism and contemporary protest movements and Kayte Stokoe's work on the theory, practice and cultural representation of drag.

-I helped devise and now convene our new Sub-Faculty of Modern Languages core MA for Research module on critical and cultural theory, IT914-30 Critical Theory in Modern Languages.
+I helped devise and now convene the School's new core MA for Research module on critical and cultural theory, IT914-30 Critical Theory in Modern Languages.